-Months after a cyclone, many people are feeling exhausted and stressed, and they know that their daily struggle isn't going to be over any time soon.
+Months after a flood, many people are feeling exhausted and stressed, and they know that their daily struggle isn't going to be over any time soon.
 Disasters often disrupt routines or activities that have given people a sense of control and pleasure in the past, and people often don't make as much time as they used to for fun things.
-These recreational activities might have been sport, clubs or classes, walks or bike rides, visits to a favourite cafe, board games with the family, or regular get togethers with friends